simonMingoville/heroku-buildpack-php/README.md

-# Advanced PHP Heroku Build Pack
+# Advanced PHP Dokku Build Pack

+Idea of this fork is to have dokku compatible way to push Php applications.
+Mainly wordpress single/multisite.
+This fork fixes random redirect to port 5000 and logs not showing in ubuntu 14.04 installation.
 ## What makes it unique?

 * Supports PHP 5.3, 5.4 and 5.5